texierp/networkd-dispatcher/README.md

 ## Usage

-The deamon expects that scripts are 1) executable and 2) owned by root (gid = uid = 0), and will not execute scripts that are otherwise.
+The daemon expects that scripts are 1) executable and 2) owned by root (gid = uid = 0), and will not execute scripts that are otherwise.

 Scripts can be installed into these directories under ```/usr/lib/networkd-dispatcher``` for system packages, and ```/etc/networkd-dispatcher``` for local overrides: